Core Values in Action

 - Represented the Official Committee of Unsecured Creditors of R.T.
 Midwest Holdings, Inc., and assisted in the effective implementation of a sale-leaseback transaction that would allow the debtors to downsize and shed its real estate assets and secured indebtedness.
 Despite the secured lender’s undersecured position, Freeborn was able to secure a meaningful distribution for general unsecured creditors.

-- Illinois Leading Lawyers - Emerging Lawyers - 2017
+- Illinois Leading Lawyers - Emerging Lawyers - 2018 (cited in multiple years)

 Chicago Bar Association